 The “double-lock” refers to the review of applications by our Judicial Commissioners for warrants allowing public authorities to use the most intrusive investigatory powers.

-Unless a public authority is empowered to authorise activities internally, public authorities will submit applications for the use of investigatory powers to ministers (or for communications data, to the Office for Communications Data Authorisations).
+Unless a public authority is empowered to authorise activities internally, public authorities will submit applications for the use of investigatory powers to ministers (or for CD, to IPCO).
 Applications for the most intrusive powers are then reviewed by one of our Judicial Commissioners – only with approval from one of our Commissioners can a warrant be issued.

 This is known as the “double-lock” process.
 It ensures a two-stage approval for the use of investigatory powers.